 More on Stakeholder Collaboration here

-It is important to set clear expectations on roadmaps, conveying their living nature and the requirement for continuous refinement over time.
+It is important to set clear expectations on innovation roadmaps, conveying their living nature and the requirement for continuous refinement over time.
 Leveraging diverse viewpoints expands creative possibilities but can also introduce complex trade-offs.
 Establishing a shared language around roadmapping allows product teams to onboard colleagues from other functions effectively, be it marketing, legal, or elsewhere within the organization.
 By fostering this inclusive approach, roadmaps can benefit from diverse perspectives and drive greater overall success.

 Signs Your Product Development Roadmap May Be Misaligned